5 Days in Aspen: A Journal Through Peak Fall Color Season

 2:00 PM — Wheeler Opera House

 A beautifully restored 1889 opera house that now hosts films, comedy, and lectures.
-Fall programming is eclectic and tickets are $15-30.
+Fall programming runs eclectic and tickets are $15-30.
 The building alone is worth stepping inside.

 4:00 PM — Gallery walk on Hopkins Avenue

 Aspen has a legitimate art scene, concentrated on Hopkins and Galena.
 The galleries are free to browse and the quality is surprisingly high — contemporary, Western, and photography.
-I ended up in conversation with a gallery owner who'd moved from New York 20 years ago and never looked back.
+Strike up a conversation with a gallery owner and you'll likely meet someone who left New York 20 years ago and never looked back.

 7:00 PM — Dinner at Cache Cache

 French bistro on Mill Street.
-Duck confit, a glass of Burgundy, and a crème brûlée. $75 for one.
-Worth it.
-The room was half-full — in winter, you'd need a reservation two weeks out.
+Duck confit, a glass of Burgundy, and a crème brûlée — $75 for one, and worth it.
+The room sits half-full in fall; in winter, you'd need a reservation two weeks out.

 Day 5: Departure and Reflection